 - Add snipped spinach or kale or finely chopped bell pepper or mushrooms to these egg cups if you’d like instead of squash.

-- You can also pack these mini muffins in a packed daycare lunch or school lunch.
+- You can also pack these mini muffins in a toddler lunch for daycare or as a cold lunch idea.

 - Try mozzarella instead of cheddar.
 Try ricotta instead of cottage cheese.